-&lt;sup>4To be chosen from both biological sciences (BIOL) and physical sciences (CHEM, GEOL, or PHYS).
+To be chosen from both biological sciences (BIOL) and physical sciences (CHEM, GEOL, or PHYS).
 Two of the courses must be from the same science.

-&lt;sup>5May be English or Foreign Language literature.
+May be English or Foreign Language literature.

-&lt;sup>6Must be chosen from 1 of the 5 concentration blocks at the 300 - 400 level; minimum grade of "C" in concentration area.
+Must be chosen from 1 of the 5 concentration blocks at the 300 - 400 level; minimum grade of "C" in concentration area.

-712 semester hours must be completed from 3 of 5 concentration blocks, totaling 36 semester hours.
+12 semester hours must be completed from 3 of 5 concentration blocks, totaling 36 semester hours.

-&lt;sup>8To be chosen from the following: CMCN 101, 102, 200, 310, and 340; ENGL 223, 325, 326, 355, 360, 365, 427, and 428; and THEA 262.
+To be chosen from the following: CMCN 101, 102, 200, 212, 310; ENGL 223, 325, 326, 355, 360, 365, and THEA 261.

-&lt;sup>9To be chosen from disciplines outside of concentration area.
+To be chosen from disciplines outside of concentration area.
 One course must be taken from advisorapproved list of courses from DANC, MUS, THEA, or VIAR, unless THEA 261 has been taken to complete the CMCN requirement.

-&lt;sup>10May be computer science (CMPS) or an approved departmental computer literacy course or credit earned by completion of a proficiency exam in this area.
+May be computer science (CMPS) or an approved departmental computer literacy course or credit earned by completion of a proficiency exam in this area.